 - Desktop client Provides access to all MiCollab Client Service features and supports integration to a desk phone.
 The desktop client includes an embedded PC soft phone that can be configured for MiNet or SIP protocols.
 The MiNet version provides extensive telephony features, while the SIP version supports video calling functionality. - Web portal Allows web-based access to a subset of MiCollab Client Service features.
 Users may change their Dynamic Status, access call history data, view corporate contacts, access voice mail messages, and configure account options.
 The web client is supported on all web browsers.
 Embedded phone capabilities are supported only on Chrome and Firefox browsers. - Next Gen Mobile Softphone.
 The Next Gen Mobile SIP Softphone is designed for easy deployment to the user's mobile device using a link in an e-mail.
-Next Gen Mobile Softphone is available for Windows[®] Phone, AndroidTM, iOS[®], and Blackberry[®].
+Next Gen Mobile Softphone is available for Windows® Phone, AndroidTM, iOS®, and Blackberry®.
 Resiliency is offered for the Next Gen Mobile Softphone.
-See the MiCloud Deployment Guides and the MiCloud Engineering Guidelines for details. - MiCollab UC Client.
+See the deployment details in MiCloud Business Multi-Instance Deployment Guide, MiCloud Business Virtual Deployment Guide, and the MiCloud Business Engineering Guidelines. - MiCollab UC Client.
 Provides a user interface designed for mobile devices.
 The mobile client includes an embedded SIP soft phone.
-Mobile client variants are available for AndroidTM, iOS®, and Blackberry®.
-For more detail, see the MiCollab Client Engineering

-Guidelines, and the Mobility and Private Wireless Solutions Guide, available on Mitel OnLine.

-MiCollab Client Console, Provides attendants with console features and presence information.
+Mobile client variants are available for Android TM, iOS®, and Blackberry®.
+For more detail, see the MiCollab Client Engineering Guidelines, and the Mobility and Private Wireless Solutions Guide, available on Mitel Connect. - MiCollab Client Console, Provides attendants with console features and presence information.
 Supports 60 calls per hour and two simultaneous calls.
 For higher capacity, the MiVoice Business Console is recommended.